California

 These gigantic sequoia trees clearly stand out from the rest of the forest.

-You can tell how huge these trees are comparing to the visitors centre below.
+You can tell how huge these trees are compared to the visitor's centre below.

 At least one tree can have a bigger diameter and one can live longer, three grow taller (including the highest tree on Earth - Coast Redwood), but none of them rivals a sequoia tree in volume and weight.